Grant funding

 Tertiary Scholarship Program

 In 2012 the Foundation launched a Tertiary Scholarship Program to empower dedicated students from out-of-home care backgrounds to transform their lives through education.
-During the 2023/24 financial year we:

-• Had a total of 30 scholarship students enrolled in university or TAFE courses.
+• Had a total of 32 scholarship students enrolled in tertiary educational institutions across Australia.

 Learn more